tcassanelli/pyoof/docs/index.rst

 Blockage distribution: :math:`B(x, y)` (`~pyoof.telgeometry.block_manual`)
 --------------------------------------------------------------------------

 It is the truncation or blockage that the telescope structure (or a shade effect) does to the aperture plane.
 It is usually best represented as a two dimensional modified Heaviside step function.
-Since it depends on the geometry, it will depend on the telescope used.
+Since it depends on the geometry, it will depend on the telescope.
+The `~pyoof` package includes the option of introducing a new blockage distribution.

 (Field) radiation pattern: :math:`F(u, v)` (`~pyoof.aperture.radiation_pattern`)
 --------------------------------------------------------------------------------

-The (field) radiation pattern is a complex distribution, it is the direct Fourier Transform (in two dimensions) of the aperture distribution, :math:`F(u, v) = \mathcal{F}[\underline{E_\text{a}}(x, y)]`.
+The (field) radiation pattern (or voltage reception pattern) is a complex distribution, it is the direct Fourier Transform (in two dimensions) of the aperture distribution, :math:`F(u, v) = \mathcal{F}[\underline{E_\text{a}}(x, y)]`.
 Represents the angular variation of the radiation around the antenna.

 Illumination function: :math:`E_\text{a}(x, y)` (`~pyoof.aperture.illum_pedestal` or `~pyoof.aperture.illum_gauss`)
 ------------------------------------------------------------------------------------------------------------------------------------------------

-The illumination function is a characteristic of a receiver and it is used to reduce the level of the side lobes.
+The illumination function is a characteristic of a receiver and it is used to reduce the level of the beam side lobes.
 It can be modeled with different types of functions, such as a Gaussian or a cosine.
 The default one used by the `~pyoof` package is the parabolic taper on a pedestal (order :math:`q=2`),

 .. math::
     E_\text{a}(\rho') = C + (1 - C)\cdot \left[ 1-\left(\frac{\rho'}{R}\right)^2 \right]^q, \qquad C=10^{\frac{c_\text{dB}}{20}},